DUDE - You are NOT in Swimming Shape

 Swim 50m CSS at goal pace. (recommend a yard / second)

-- rest a 1:1 ratio at first (that means if it takes you 1:40 to swim the above 100m, then you rest 1:40.
+- rest a 1:2 ratio (rest: work) at first (that means if it takes you 1:40 to swim the above 100m, then you rest ::50.
 Time each 100m but keep track of your goal pace 50m CSS as the goal is try to keep that each set at a yard per second.
+However, as you get into better shape that rest be decrease to a minimal time (ZERO rest eventually).
+Your goal is to "rest" by doing the CSS - get winded doing the freestyle skip breath (6-8 strokes / breath).

 My recommendation is build up to 10 sets of the above workout.
 Eventually, this will get easy, then you can make it a 75-75 workout or try 50-100 mix of the free / CSS swim sets for 5-10 total rounds.
 The goal here is to build up to a minimum daily standard of swimming 1000m-1500m.